Some of the links in this post may be affiliate links.

 3. USE A SUITABLE POTTING MIX AND PLACE IN NEW POT

-My special potting mix that I use for repotting Peperomias is 2 parts of a succulent/cactus mix plus 1 part
+My special potting mix that I use for repotting Peperomias is 2 parts of a succulent/cactus mix plus 1 part pumice.

 In this case, I purchased the following from Amazon:

-Simply blend the cactus mix and
+Simply blend the cactus mix and pumice together until it is uniform and it is ready to use.

 I exclusively use Bonsai Jack’s pumice because it’s always consistent and pretty uniform in size.
 This really helps improve the drainage, prevent compaction, aerate the mix and allow it to dry out more quickly.